 - legal name changes

 - very similar names

 You can include your ORCID identifier in the author details of new articles that you publish, and also link previously published work to your ORCID profile.
 It can also be transferred with you if you move to a different institution by simply updating your affiliation and contact details on your ORCID profile page.

-The University publications policy encourages researchers to register for an ORCID identifier.
+The University publications policy (PDF) encourages researchers to register for an ORCID identifier.
 It is also a requirement for any grant applications to the Wellcome Trust and NIHR.
 Other funders such as RCUK recommend their use.
 From 2016 the University will be asked for ORCID identifiers in HESA returns.

 Step-by-step guidance is available in the following quick start guide: